Let me start with a hard question: “Are you a real real estate investor or a fake?”

-Psychology Today puts the blame for much of this failure to persevere onto our brain chemistry:
+Psychology Today blames much of this failure to persevere on our brain chemistry:

 “Neuroscientific research shows that higher levels of dopamine might separate the internal drive some people have to persevere while lower dopamine levels cause others to give up.”

-So does that mean some people are just built to take the hard knocks necessary for success… and other people aren’t?
+So does that mean some people are just built to take the hard knocks necessary for success, and others aren’t?

-The brain is an amazing organ and — thanks to what’s known as “neuroplasticity” — if you haven’t been the kind of person who perseveres up to now, you have the power to change that.
+The brain is an amazing organ, and — thanks to what’s known as “neuroplasticity” — if you haven’t been the person who perseveres up to now, you have the power to change that.

-The keys to becoming a person of perseverance is to increase dopamine levels by:
+The key to becoming a person of perseverance are to increase dopamine levels by:

-- Achieving at least one goal or mini achievements each day, no matter how small.
+- Achieving at least one goal or mini achievement each day, no matter how small.

 - Be methodical and create self-imposed deadlines.

 - Increasing expectation and belief through positive self-talk.